TeamHG-Memex/eli5/docs/source/_notebooks/xgboost-titanic.rst

 missing values, which is how most scikit-learn vectorizers work.
 It is important both for training and for correct feature visualization.

-Second tricky bit is that XGBClassifier has some `issues <https://github.com/dmlc/xgboost/issues/1238>`__ with sparse data.
+Second tricky bit is that XGBClassifier in xgboost 0.6a2 has some `issues <https://github.com/dmlc/xgboost/issues/1238>`__ with sparse data.
 In this case we don't really need sparsity, so pass ``dense=True`` to ``DictVectorizer``.